Calcium and Vitamin D Supplements

 A vitamin D deficiency is common among people with IBD, especially those with CD.
 During the process of digestion, vitamin D is absorbed from food as it passes through the small intestine.
 Inflammation in the small intestine due to CD can prevent the digestive system from absorbing enough vitamin D from food, which is called a vitamin D deficiency.
 Vitamin D deficiency is also directly linked to lower-than-average bone density.
 Vitamin D is necessary for the absorption of calcium; therefore, a lack of Vitamin D can result in bone loss.1

-Many people with IBD take medications called corticosteroids in order to reduce inflammation of the digestive tract.
+Many people with IBD take medications called corticosteroids to reduce inflammation of the digestive tract.
 However, this type of medication can have serious side effects related to the bones.
 There are a number of ways corticosteroids can affect the formation of new bone, resulting in lower bone density.1

 What are calcium and vitamin D supplementation?

-Healthcare providers use examination and blood tests to determine whether a person with IBD has experienced a loss of bone density.1,2 If so, the patient will often be advised to consume more calcium in the food they eat in order to help counteract the loss of bone density.
+Healthcare providers use examination and blood tests to determine whether a person with IBD has experienced a loss of bone density.1,2 If so, the patient will often be advised to consume more calcium in the food they eat to help counteract the loss of bone density.

 Adequate amounts of calcium intake are a lifelong necessity when it comes to optimal bone health.
 One of the best ways to get an adequate daily dose of calcium is through a balanced diet.
 Milk and other dairy products are good dietary sources of calcium, as well as:3